 After getting installed, the malware obtains information like card numbers and passwords, which is used to hack into user’s accounts and transfer their money online.
 It can also hack the C&C center of a compromised computer and use hard-coded IP addresses to generate proxies and prevent detection.

 When notified about this issue, McAfee responded by investigating Benkow’s discovery and identified that the ClickProtect feature was operating properly and that the researcher’s concerns “arose out of the timing of ClickProtect’s reputation-based status detection and response.”

 According to the official statement from McAfee’s Global Threat Intelligence service, until the early hours of November 13, this weblink was not identified to be distributing the malware but later on, they identified this link as a threat, and therefore, its reputation rank was changed from low risk to high risk and McAfee customers were blocked from accessing this link.
 However, according to ZDNet, the link was still accessible until Thursday, and it wasn’t blocked as well as claimed by McAfee.

 Segura further stated that to stay protected users need to avoid clicking on converted or shortened links.
 Similarly, they need to be cautious of emails that show signatures added at the end of an email claiming that the email is Virus-Free because it makes users feel safe while opening an attachment but they don’t know that criminals also add such messages through social engineering tactics.

 Remember, Benkow is a credible IT security researcher who in May this year found killswitch for the new variant of WannaCry ransomware.
-Moreover, he also discovered “Onliner Spambot” dump containing 711 million email and passwords of users around the world.
+Moreover, he also discovered the “Onliner Spambot” dump containing 711 million emails and passwords of users around the world.